naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * Display a logo of your brand or product on the checkout form.
 * Option to verify the card's zipcode during checkout.
 * Allow your customers to pay with a localized experience during checkout (12 languages supported and growing).
+* Automatically send a Stripe receipt to your customer after a purchase.
+* Send a purchase confirmation email to your customer after a transaction.
+* Send a sale notification email to a chosen recipient (e.g. the seller) after a transaction.
+* Bill customers directly from your Stripe account dashboard.

 === Supported Countries ===